jimthoburn/jekyll-github-pages/README.md

 # GitHub Pages Example Site

-Made with Jekyll & the Minima theme
+Made with Jekyll & the Minimal theme

 To run this project locally, [Installing Ruby and Jekyll](https://jekyllrb.com/docs/installation/) is a good place to start.